Articles, Papers, Symposia

 Jerry T. Williams and Matthew H. Panunto.
 2018.
 "Assessing High-Cost Wildfires in Relation to the Natural Distribution of Ponderosa Pine in the 11 Western States (2000-2017)," Wildfire Magazine 27 (3) | PDF

-For more on this issue of "Wildfire Magazine," please click here.
+For more from this issue of "Wildfire Magazine," please click here.

 Arnold M. Howitt, Herman B. "Dutch" Leonard, and David W. Giles.
 "Leadership in Routine Emergencies and Crises: The Deepwater Horizon Incident," The Coast Guard Journal of Safety and Security at Sea: Proceedings of the Marine Safety and Security Council (May-December 2017) | PDF